aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/object_code_deployment.md

 # Module `0x1::object_code_deployment`

-This module allows users to deploy, upgrade and freeze modules deployed to objects on-chain.
-This enables users to deploy modules to an object with a unique address each time they are published.
-This modules provides an alternative method to publish code on-chain, where code is deployed to objects rather than accounts.
-This is encouraged as it abstracts the necessary resources needed for deploying modules, along with the required authorization to upgrade and freeze modules.

-The functionalities of this module are as follows.

-Publishing modules flow:
-1. Create a new object with the address derived from the publisher address and the object seed.
-2. Publish the module passed in the function via <code>metadata_serialized</code> and <code>code</code> to the newly created object.
-3. Emits 'Publish' event with the address of the newly created object.
-4. Create a <code>ManagingRefs</code> which stores the extend ref of the newly created object.
-Note: This is needed to upgrade the code as the signer must be generated to upgrade the existing code in an object.

-Upgrading modules flow:
-1. Assert the <code>code_object</code> passed in the function is owned by the <code>publisher</code>.
-2. Assert the <code>code_object</code> passed in the function exists in global storage.
-2. Retrieve the <code>ExtendRef</code> from the <code>code_object</code> and generate the signer from this.
-3. Upgrade the module with the <code>metadata_serialized</code> and <code>code</code> passed in the function.
-4. Emits 'Upgrade' event with the address of the object with the upgraded code.
-Note: If the modules were deployed as immutable when calling <code>publish</code>, the upgrade will fail.

-Freezing modules flow:
-1. Assert the <code>code_object</code> passed in the function exists in global storage.
-2. Assert the <code>code_object</code> passed in the function is owned by the <code>publisher</code>.
-3. Mark all the modules in the <code>code_object</code> as immutable.
-4. Emits 'Freeze' event with the address of the object with the frozen code.
-Note: There is no unfreeze function as this gives no benefit if the user can freeze/unfreeze modules at will.
-Once modules are marked as immutable, they cannot be made mutable again.
+This module allows users to deploy, upgrade and freeze modules deployed to objects on&#45;chain.<br/> This enables users to deploy modules to an object with a unique address each time they are published.<br/> This modules provides an alternative method to publish code on&#45;chain, where code is deployed to objects rather than accounts.<br/> This is encouraged as it abstracts the necessary resources needed for deploying modules,<br/> along with the required authorization to upgrade and freeze modules.<br/><br/> The functionalities of this module are as follows.<br/><br/> Publishing modules flow:<br/> 1.
+Create a new object with the address derived from the publisher address and the object seed.<br/> 2.
+Publish the module passed in the function via <code>metadata_serialized</code> and <code>code</code> to the newly created object.<br/> 3.
+Emits &apos;Publish&apos; event with the address of the newly created object.<br/> 4.
+Create a <code>ManagingRefs</code> which stores the extend ref of the newly created object.<br/> Note: This is needed to upgrade the code as the signer must be generated to upgrade the existing code in an object.<br/><br/> Upgrading modules flow:<br/> 1.
+Assert the <code>code_object</code> passed in the function is owned by the <code>publisher</code>.<br/> 2.
+Assert the <code>code_object</code> passed in the function exists in global storage.<br/> 2.
+Retrieve the <code>ExtendRef</code> from the <code>code_object</code> and generate the signer from this.<br/> 3.
+Upgrade the module with the <code>metadata_serialized</code> and <code>code</code> passed in the function.<br/> 4.
+Emits &apos;Upgrade&apos; event with the address of the object with the upgraded code.<br/> Note: If the modules were deployed as immutable when calling <code>publish</code>, the upgrade will fail.<br/><br/> Freezing modules flow:<br/> 1.
+Assert the <code>code_object</code> passed in the function exists in global storage.<br/> 2.
+Assert the <code>code_object</code> passed in the function is owned by the <code>publisher</code>.<br/> 3.
+Mark all the modules in the <code>code_object</code> as immutable.<br/> 4.
+Emits &apos;Freeze&apos; event with the address of the object with the frozen code.<br/> Note: There is no unfreeze function as this gives no benefit if the user can freeze/unfreeze modules at will.<br/>       Once modules are marked as immutable, they cannot be made mutable again.

 -  [Resource `ManagingRefs`](#0x1_object_code_deployment_ManagingRefs)